Raahandel/test-node-prisma/README.md

 &nbsp;
 # Goals/Outcomes ✨
-- Create a resolver, with Prisma, that queries all users
+- Create a resolver, with Prisma, that queries all users with the status of 'PENDING'
-- Create a resolver, with Prisma, that only queries all users contact name
+- Create a resolver, with Prisma, that only queries all users' contact name
 - Create a resolver, with Prisma, that creates a product containing the information in the product file

 &nbsp;